alchaplinsky/hard-rock-coffeescript/syntax/operators_and_alises.md

 ### Existence
 CoffeeScript's existential operator `?` returns `true` unless a variable is `null` or `undefined`, which makes it analogous to Ruby's `nil?`

-Behind the scens CoffeeScript will check previously defined variables like this:
+Behind the scenes CoffeeScript will check previously defined variables like this:

 ``` javascript
 variable != null;